 4 IS-linked suspects arrested in Morocco

 Rabat, June 23 Four persons with suspected links to the Islamic State militant group have been arrested in Morocco, the country's Interior Ministry said.
-According to the ministry's statement on Thursday, the suspects, arrested in Essaouira city, had pledged allegiance to IS leader Abu Bakr al-Baghdadi and were planning attacks on the key and tourist sites in Essaouira.
+According to the ministry's statement on Thursday, the suspects, arrested in Essaouira city, had pledged allegiance to IS leader Abu Bakr al-Baghdadi and were planning attacks on the key and tourist sites in Essaouira, Xinhua news agency reported.

 Start the conversation, or Read more at India.com.